All Episodes

 And so we're coming up on the statute of limitations.

-I think it's September 30th, the statute of statute of limitations for most federal felonies, uh, like perjury, obstruction of Congress is uh, or it's it's actually obstruction of a congressional investigation, but obstruction of Congress for shorts is five years.
+The statute of limitations for most federal felonies, like perjury, obstruction of Congress, is, or it's actually obstruction of a congressional investigation, but obstruction of Congress for short, is five years.

 And so the grand jury would have to indict Comey by September 30th.

-And remember, with a grand jury uh indictment, you have to go to a grand jury of your peers.
+And remember, with a grand jury indictment, you have to go to a grand jury of your peers.

-And by doing that, they are violating, clearly violating their attorney obligations, their uh obligations to their client, client confidentiality, the Department of Justice uh rules as it applies to attorneys, particularly federal prosecutors.
+And by doing that, they are violating, clearly violating their attorney obligations, their obligations to their client-client confidentiality.

 It is highly inappropriate.

-It's illegal that these prosecutors are leaking this memo to their friends in the liberal media, and you have to ask why are they doing this?
+It's illegal that these prosecutors are leaking this memo to their friends in the liberal media.

 They're doing this because they're trying to protect James Comey.

-They're trying to protect these lawfare democrats like they've been trying to protect them for the last eight years.
+They're trying to protect these lawfare Democrats like they've been trying to protect them for the last eight years.

-I would also say this that remember, in addition to perjury and an obstruction of a congressional investigation, there's also the charge of conspiracy.
+I would also say this, that remember, in addition to perjury and an obstruction of a congressional investigation, there's also the charge of conspiracy.

 And the conspiracy is ongoing.